Khan1021/Python/README.md

 # Python
 py projects.
-This ranges from games to algorithms.
+This ranges from games,algorithms and data related projects.